Inglourious Basterds (2009) is the sixth film by Quentin Tarantino. It is told in five chapters:

 Earlier in the film, Landa was cautious about this trope but finds that he didn't need to be concerned because the family under the floor didn't react to any of the English he and Pierre La Padite spoke.

-Some scenes are not subtitled, in particular the one with Shoshanna and Zoller in the cafe where none of the German is subtitled.
+Some scenes with foreign language are deliberately left unsubtitled, in particular the one with Shoshanna and Zoller in the cafe where none of the German is subtitled.
 Since it's from Shoshanna's point-of-view, it is somewhat justified.

 Landa's French is very good, and when he makes his excuse that he's "run out of French," he's actually quite articulate.
-This is an early clue, in fact, the only one, to warn us that he only switches to English so that the Jews hiding under the floorboards will be unable to realize he's about to have them executed.
+This is an early clue, in fact, the only one, to warn us that he only is doing it because he is aware that the Jews hiding under the floorboards do not speak English.

-Also rather hilariously inverted with the Film Within A FilmNation's Pride, in which lines spoken by American characters are in English and subtitled in German.
-Also played straight with the main film, as mentioned above.
+Also rather hilariously inverted with the Film Within A FilmNation's Pride, in which dialogue spoken by American characters are in English and subtitled in German.

-In the subtitles, select words are untranslated if their English meanings are easy to translate.
+In the subtitles, select words are untranslated because Tarantino apparently decided that their English meanings are easy to translate.
+"Merci" and "Oui" for instance.

 Bittersweet Ending: On the one hand, Hitler's dead and the war's over.
 On the other, pretty much every sympathetic character (and most of the unsympathetic ones, and a couple of guys we really didn't know that much about...) had to die to make it happen.